andiradulescu/OpenTrivia/README.md

+# BlockTrivia
+Trivia on the Blockchain - get tokens for correctly answering questions.
+Built on OpenTrivia.

 # OpenTrivia
 Small multiplayer quiz demo using express and socket.io in the backend and React for the UI.
 [Click Here](https://opentrivia.herokuapp.com/) to view the live demo.